MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/camera-device-orientation.md

 Starting with Window 10, version 1607, all camera drivers are required to explicitly specify the camera orientation regardless if the camera is mounted in accordance with the [Minimum hardware requirements](https://docs.microsoft.com/en-us/windows-hardware/design/minimum/minimum-hardware-requirements-overview).

-Specifically, a camera driver must set a newly introduced field, **Rotation**, in the ACPI \_PLD structure associated with a capture device interface:
+Specifically, a camera driver must set a new **Rotation** field in the ACPI \_PLD structure associated with a capture device interface:

 ```
 typedef struct _ACPI_PLD_V2_BUFFER {